 Edinburgh pubs: Capital named most expensive place in Scotland for a pint - here's how much the average one costs

-The city has been named the second-most expensive place in the whole of the UK to buy a beer, according to new research
+Edinburgh has been revealed as the most expensive place in Scotland to buy a pint, according to a new study.

 Not only was it top north of the border, but the Capital is also the second-most expensive place in the whole of the UK to enjoy a beer.